UN_(for_website)_|_7_Alternative_ways_to_grow_food_and_community)_Banner.webp

 Direct Trade

-In theory, having fewer actors in the supply chain should mean farmers see more of the price paid by consumers.
+In theory, having fewer actors in the supply chain should mean farmers see more of the price consumers pay.
 Some organisations are therefore embracing ‘direct trade’ by only buying their raw ingredients directly from farmers with whom they have an established relationship - which can result in higher quality food and a better deal for farmers.
 Coup de Chocolat is one such (chocolate) company, sourcing all its cocoa beans from Colombian farmers directly without using any intermediaries - and getting it all from Colombia to their factory in Belgium by carbon-free sailboats and bicycles for good measure!

 Farming with refugees